 How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

-The Magic of Your Baby’s First Laugh
+The Wonder of Your Baby’s First Giggle

-Understanding Your Baby’s Sense of Humor
+Understanding Your Babies Sense of Humor

-The Science Behind Baby Laughter
+The Science to Baby Laughter.

 • Their brain releases endorphins and oxytocin (the “bonding hormone”)